riz4d/TempMail-CLI/README.md

 python3 mailbox.py
 ```

-## Contributing
+### Contributing
 Contributing to the TempMail-CLI, Additions and innovations are allowed.
 Please contribute with these rules:
 - New Features
 - Fixing Critical Bugs
-- Innovations That Don't Break the Integrity
+- Innovations That Don't Break the Integrity.

-### Disclaimer
- - By using this tool you are accepting all the terms of this Legal Disclaimer,I accept that i didn't perform any illegal activities

 ## Developer